By Jada Wright

 Therefore there are many skills that come with being a camera operator.

-- Having a knowledge of specific camera lenses for different shots is also important, due to the fact that not all shots could use the same lenses, especially if some are faraway or even closer than others.
+- To be a camera operator, one must have a very sharp eye in order to spot the certain angles and shots that are needed whilst filming, and therefore physically maintaining these angles and shot types throughout the rest of the show.
+If the shots are incorrect or messy, this would make the programme aesthetically unpleasing and would just look messy, therefore having a sharp eye is a very important skill needed to be a camera operator.- Having a knowledge of specific camera lenses for different shots is also important, due to the fact that not all shots could use the same lenses, especially if some are faraway or even closer than others.
 If the wrong lens is used at the wrong time, especially for live shows, not only will it be difficult to change at the time but the audience at home misses out on a huge part of whatever they are watching.

 - Sometimes, the programme may be unscripted meaning that the camera operator must be able to adequately film and know the shots from memory.